Stuffed Turkey Breast (Thanksgiving For Two)

-While the turkey is resting, take those pan drippings and make turkey gravy.
+While the turkey is resting, take those pan drippings and make turkey gravy from drippings.

-Next, stir in flour to form a roux, which is a flour paste.
-Let it cook for another minute or so to get rid of the raw flour taste then slowly whisk in the drippings.
+Next, stir in flour to form a roux.
+Let it cook for another minute or so to get rid of the raw flour taste then slowly whisk in the liquid drippings.
 If it’s not enough, you may need to add broth as well.

 Bring to a boil then cook until thickened, about 5 minutes.
 Taste and add salt as needed.